Dragooz/Test-Merge-Request/README.md

 47. Now I raise PR from "develop" to "main", use rebase and merge
 48. I see all the latest commits in "develop" are on top of "main"
 49. When I try to merge from "develop" to "main", it conflicted.
+50. Then I have to merge from "main" to "develop", resolve the conflicts, run git merge --continue, then re-raise the PR
+51. Then I can reate a merge request (+1 commit) and merge

 Hence conclusion is: